 Establishing a chain of custody typically involves capturing data such as:

 Carriers may also have an interest in sharing shipment visibility with other stakeholders.
 For ecommerce applications, delivery companies will share tracking data with their customers (retailers) as well as their customers’ customers (online shoppers).

-Finally, obtaining proof of delivery is key for last mile delivery.
+Finally, obtaining proof of delivery is the last key element of last mile delivery.
 This ensures that items in transit were successfully delivered to the right recipient.
-To avoid any complications between the customer and the supplier, proof of delivery allows for proof that the package has arrived and is also in good condition.
-Not only is this beneficial for the customer but by securing proof of delivery you also get the opportunity to reduce paperwork.
-By reducing paperwork you get rid of the chance of lost documents, reduce the number of errors that occur and also reduce the number of damaged documents.
-Secondly, you have access to real-time information through proof of delivery because as soon as the signature is received from the customer the system will take that in and process it immediately, and that information can lead to even quicker invoicing.
+To avoid any complications between the customer and the supplier, proof of delivery confirms that the package has arrived in good condition.
+Not only is this beneficial for the customer, but by securing proof of delivery you also get the opportunity to reduce paperwork.
+By reducing paperwork, carriers eliminate lost documents, reduce the number of errors that occur as well as the number of damaged documents.
+Proof of delivery provides real-time information and as a result, much quicker invoicing. .